imnikhilanand/Big-Data-Pipeline-Open-Source-Stack/README.md

 ## API

 The API for this project consists of both REST APIs and Streaming APIs.
+The rest APIs produces random orders data and store them in the eCommerce database. ```orders``` table in the database has the orders data and ```completed_orders``` table has those orders that were completed.
+The Streaming APIs produces random data of those user who have viewed random products on the Ecommmerce website and those users who have checked the status of their orders which are not delivered.

 ### Database setup instructions: